parkverdict

 Pinnacles National Park

 View from forest floor looking straight up.
 Ferns as seen close up and redwood trunks meet.
-100ESSENTIAL NPS Photo / Steve Olson
+100DOES IT ALL NPS Photo / Steve Olson

 National and State Parks · CA